Justype/HPC-tips/singularity.md

 [Singularity](https://sylabs.io/docs/) is an container platform.

 - [singularity with miniconda - NYU HPC](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/software/singularity-with-miniconda)
-- Because the HPC account has a limit, you can use singularity overlay to solve it.
+- Because the HPC account has a quota for number of files, you can use singularity overlay to solve it.
 - Because you do not have the root permission on HPC, you cannot update the version of apps on HPC.
-You may want to build your own image with latest app like `nodejs`, `neovim`.
+You may want to build your own image with latest apps like `nodejs`, `neovim`.

-1. `.def`
+1. `.def` definition file like the docker file
 2. `.sif` a system image
-3. `.ext3` overlay file which can be mounted loaded into
+3. `.ext3/.img` overlay file which can be mounted loaded into (now people use `.img`, no `.ext3` anymore)
+4. `.sqf/.squashfs` **read-only** file (like a prebuilt readonly overlay)
+   - (If you want to make some changes or add somethings to existing image, you can use it.)
+   - Like in Greene, we have `--overlay /scratch/work/public/singularity/r4.2.0-ubuntu22.04-20220614.sqf:ro`
+   - `.sqf` will be loaded on root (`/`).
+   - You can also build your `.sqf` like this: [build-r-squashfs.sh](singularity-def/build-r-squashfs.sh)

-## Beautify in singularity
+## Beautify Singularity Shell

 - add colors
 - show present working directory with `PS1`